-16. Only medical equipment provided as per United Nations standards and authorized in the MOU will be reimbursed as medical equipment.
+17. Only medical equipment provided as per United Nations standards and authorized in the MOU will be reimbursed as medical equipment.

-17. The medical equipment stipulated in the MOU is applicable wherever medical equipment is used for the provision of medical services providing level 1, 1+, 2, 2+ and 3 services according to United Nations standards, which includes general medicine, internal medicine, surgical, other medical specialties as agreed, dental, hygiene, dispensary, blood testing and processing, X-ray, laboratory ward and stabilization/life-saving measures and capabilities and evacuation to the next level.
+18. The medical equipment stipulated in the MOU is applicable wherever medical equipment is used for the provision of medical services providing level 1, level 1+ (enhanced by laboratory module, dental module, aero-medical evacuation module, forward surgery module, or combination of these modules), level 2, level 2+ (enhanced by orthopaedic module, gynaecology module, and additional internal medicine module or any combination of these modules) and level 3. services according to United Nations standards, which includes general medicine, internal medicine, surgical, other medical specialties as agreed, dental, hygiene, dispensary, blood testing and processing, X-ray, laboratory, ward and stabilization/life-saving measures and capabilities and evacuation to the next level.

-18. The contingents must have sufficient medical equipment as stipulated in the United Nations standards for level 1, 1+, 2, 2+ and 3 medical services in order to provide the respective outpatient and inpatient care, basic and advanced diagnostic services, basic and advanced lifesaving, basic and advanced surgical capacities and capabilities, sufficient resupply capabilities, as well as casualty evacuation/medical evacuation capabilities and capacities in the mission area as per the MOU.
-Requested medical equipment must be provided and maintained in a fully operational condition, maintaining an aseptic and sterile environment in accordance with World Health Organization (WHO) requirements in order to ensure uninterrupted medical support and an adequate standard for medical services, including evacuation capabilities.
+19. The contingents must have sufficient medical equipment as stipulated in the United Nations standards for level 1, level 1+ (enhanced by laboratory module, dental module, aero-medical evacuation module, forward surgery module or combination of these modules), level 2, level 2+ (enhanced by orthopaedic module, gynaecology module, and additional internal medical medicine module or any combination of these modules) and level 3 medical services in order to provide the respective outpatient and inpatient care, basic and advanced diagnostic services, basic and advanced lifesaving, basic and advanced surgical capacities and capabilities, sufficient resupply capabilities, as well as casualty evacuation/medical evacuation capabilities and capacities in the mission area as per the MOU.
+Requested medical equipment must be provided and maintained in a fully operational condition, maintaining an aseptic and sterile environment as per the World Health Organization (WHO) requirements in order to ensure uninterrupted medical support and an adequate standard for medical services, including evacuation capabilities.